 For more information on the authorisation process and what information your application should contain, please visit the novel foods page of the Food Standards Agency website.

 If you wish to make an application for sale of a novel food on the GB market you must follow the GB regulated product authorisation process.

-If you wish to make an application for sale of a novel food on the EU or NI market you must follow the EU novel food authorisation process.Back to top
+If you wish to make an application for sale of a novel food on the EU or Northern Ireland (NI) markets you must follow the EU novel food authorisation process.Back to top

 Traditional foods are those from countries outside the UK or EU with a history of safe consumption for 25 years or more.
 A history of safe consumption is more than anecdotal evidence and must be based on both compositional data and evidence of use.